twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 - partially offset if other deals perform well,
 - NAV per share could dip from 1.06 to ~0.99, for example.

-The exact numbers depend on diversification, reserves, and how many other deals are performing.
+The exact numbers depend on diversification, reserves, and how the rest of the book performs.

 </details>